 These are just a few details that you’ll need to add to your concept survey.
 For some products, you may need more or less.
 It pays to be as detailed as possible during this early stage of development.

-Investing in an ongoing concept development process will help identify all the changes that need to be made and the further research needed to provide clarity to those grey areas.
+Investing in an ongoing concept development process will help identify all the changes that need to be made and understand what further research is needed to provide clarity to those grey areas.

 Every change to the conception of the product will need consumer feedback and so surveys should be rolled out every time.
 The latest concept you have before you start developing further should be assessed by your respondents.
 It’s the only way to ensure you’ve got accurate insights and that the concept remains up-to-date in regards to the target audience’s requirements.

 Don’t sleep on this part of the process because this concept testing practice is going to help your product become the best on the market.
-Whether it’s brand new or a more advanced version of others in existence.
+This is regardless of whether it’s brand new or a more advanced version of others in existence.

 5. Compare your test results with previous ones

-Data is very useful and it’s something that can help figure out what is lacking within the process and similarities that determine what elements are working with the product.
+Data is very useful and can help you figure out what is lacking within the process.
+It can also identify similarities that determine what elements are working with the product.

-Previous concept evaluation data provides insight and whilst it might be time-consuming to do, each one can be comparable to the next.
+Previous concept evaluation data provides insight.
+While it might be time-consuming to gather this data, each one can be comparable to the next.
 It helps you to get closer and closer to the best product for your consumers.

 6. Choose the best format to present the concepts